 W. Curtis Worthington, Jr. Prize

-The Waring Historical Library at the Medical University of South Carolina (MUSC) announced that the winner of the 2013 W. Curtis Worthington, Jr. Research Paper Competition first prize in the graduate category was Jenny M. Luke, a history master’s candidate at the University of Texas at Arlington for her paper, “Asafetida to Aureomycin: African-American Nurse-Midwives, 1930-1950.”
+The Waring Historical Library at the Medical University of South Carolina (MUSC) announced that the winner of the 2014 W. Curtis Worthington, Jr. Research Paper Competition first prize in the graduate category was Christopher Willoughby, a Ph.D. candidate at Tulane University for his paper, “Running away from Drapetomania: Rethinking Samuel Cartwright and Racial Medicine in the Antebellum South.”

-Both first prize winners receive $1500 and their papers printed in an upcoming issue of the Journal of the South Carolina Medical Association.
-Papers were judged by: Dr. Kurt Boughan, professor of history at The Citadel and a scholar in medieval medicine; Dr. Peter McCandless, professor emeritus, department of history at the College of Charleston; and Dr. Charles S. Bryan, professor emeritus, University of South Carolina School of Medicine and former editor of the Journal of the South Carolina Medical Association.
+Both first prize winners receive $1500 and their papers are eligible for publication in an upcoming issue of the Journal of the South Carolina Medical Association.
+Papers were judged by: Dr. Robert Ball, assistant professor of public health at The College of Charleston and MUSC; Dr. Peter McCandless, professor emeritus, department of history at the College of Charleston; and Dr. Charles S. Bryan, professor emeritus, University of South Carolina School of Medicine and former editor of the Journal of the South Carolina Medical Association.

 The W. Curtis Worthington Research Paper Competition is named for Dr. W. Curtis Worthington Jr., director of the Waring Historical Library, and is in its seventh year.
 The Award was established to encourage students to contribute to the scholarship about the history of medicine and to reward those whose work is truly exemplary.